Interstate 394: E-ZPass Minnesota toll lanes

 There are two high-occupancy toll (HOT) express lanes at the center of the road.
-Prior to May 16, 2005, they had been traditional high-occupancy vehicle (HOV, or carpool) lanes, allowing busses, motorcycles, and vehicles with two or more occupants to use them during rush-hour periods, while single-occupancy vehicles were not permitted.
+Prior to May 16, 2005, they had been traditional high-occupancy vehicle (HOV, or carpool) lanes, allowing buses, motorcycles, and vehicles with two or more occupants to use them during rush-hour periods, while single-occupancy vehicles were not permitted.
 Now, drivers riding alone can use the lanes at any time but must have an E-ZPass Minnesota electronic toll collection transponder in order to pay for using the express portions.

 I-394 heading eastbound toward downtown Minneapolis.
 Notice the E-ZPass Minnesota toll lane to the left.

 From I-494 to MN 100, the lanes of I-394 are separated from traffic by double white lines.
 Between MN 100 and I-94/US 52 near downtown, the two lanes are combined into a reversible expressway in the median that is separated from the eastbound and westbound lanes by concrete barriers.
 This segment changes directions to accommodate the traffic flow at different times of day, so, in the morning, it is open to downtown-bound eastward flowing traffic, while it is open to westbound traffic in the evening.

 An E-ZPass Minnesota electronic transponder is required in order to pay tolls because there are no tollbooths on the roadway.
 The price varies depending on the time of day and flow of traffic.
 Lone drivers were previously allowed to use the express lanes in off-peak times, but this is no longer allowed under the new system unless the sign says the cost is "OPEN", meaning free.
 The decision to make the nonreversible lanes free on off-hours was reached due to complaints about essentially making a four-lane freeway in an area that, even on off-hours, sorely needed six.
 Toll rates are expected to generally fall between $1.00 and $4.00, with a potential maximum of $8.00.
 Off-hours are charged as $0.25 on the reversible lanes and free on the one-way lanes.
 The white line-separated and reversible expressway sections are priced separately.
 The lanes are still open free to busses, motorcycles, and cars with two or more people, no matter the time of day, and such vehicles do not require transponders to use the lanes.

 Using the express lanes as a lone driver without a transponder during charged periods or crossing the double white lines will result in a large fine placed upon the driver.
 To enter and exit properly, vehicles must use an entry point without double white lines.
 The line rule is true even when the lane is free of charge.

 Transponders began to be sold a few weeks before the May 16, 2005, opening date.
 By June 2005, about 6,500 drivers had signed up for the system.